Frequently Asked Questions About Chicago Divorce

 The court can also order a contribution to extracurricular activities, school expenses, and childcare expenses.

-A: Even if you and your former spouse are on good terms and agree on important issues such as child allocation and property division, it would still be in your best interests to consult with a family law attorney.
+A: Even if you and your former spouse are on good terms and agree on important issues such as child allocation and property division, it would still be in your best interest to consult with a family law attorney.
 Whatever agreement that you and your spouse may reach with regard to property division, support, and child-related issues, you will need to make sure that the terms of your agreement are accurately put into a written agreement to present to the court for approval.

 The experienced Chicago divorce attorneys at Nottage and Ward, LLP, can help review your case and guide you through what can become a complex process.
 We provide quality, compassionate legal support that you and your family deserve during these turbulent times.